 These new requirements require ventilation in windows and doors, helping to extract excess moisture and contaminated air, especially in kitchens or bathrooms.
 The airflow into the room must be refreshed with new airflow – precisely what trickle vents are designed to do.
 At the same time, they must help keep noise levels down, which modern trickle ventilation products also do.

 As these requirements have changed recently, it is very important that you check with your installer to ensure that they are fitting products that comply with the new rules.

 Remember, the rules regarding window ventilators are simple.
 All windows whether they are replacing old ones or for a newly built opening, now need trickle vents fitted.

 All new build properties and extensions are required to have adequate background ventilation whether this is by window/door trickle ventilators, purge ventilation, or extraction.

-If an installer is putting you off having trickle vents, do further research, especially on patio doors and windows in new extensions.
+If an installer is putting you off having trickle vents and bearing in mind they’re required by Building Regulations, this should be a warning sign as to whether that installer is right for you.
+Do further research, especially on patio doors and windows in new extensions.

 You can also find out more about building regulations applicable to doors and windows generally, covering insulation, security, fire-resistance, protection and overheating.